Kevin Elsenheimer: Judicial career

 Governor Rick Snyder appointed Elsenheimer 13th Circuit Judge for Grand Traverse, Antrim and Leelanau counties in January 2017.
 He ran unopposed and was elected in 2018 and in 2020.
 The Michigan Supreme Court named him Chief Judge of the 13th Circuit Court, and the Antrim, Grand Traverse, and Leelanau Probate Courts for a term beginning in 2020.

 Honors and awards

+In 2024, Judge Elsenheimer was named to the Traverse City Senior High School Hall of Fame.
 Northwestern Michigan College named Elsenheimer an Outstanding Alumnus in 2017.
 In 2016 he was named Outstanding Public Official by Habitat for Humanity of Michigan.
 Elsenheimer is a Rodel Fellow with the Aspen Institute, and a BIILD Fellow with the Council for State Governments.
 He was named outstanding legislator by the Michigan Association of Planners, the Michigan Manufacturers Association, the Michigan Grape/Wine Institute, and the Michigan Chiefs of Police.
 In 2009 he was named the most effective Republican legislator in the Michigan House by MIRS.